 (1) Any person appearing to a writ for the recovery of land may limit his defence to a part only of the property mentioned in the writ, describing that part with reasonable certainty in his memorandum of appearance or in a notice intituled in the action and signed by him or his solicitor, and such notice shall be served within 4 days after appearance, and an appearance where the defence is not so limited shall be deemed an appearance to defend for the whole.

-(2) The notice mentioned in paragraph (1) shall be in accordance with Form No. 7.
+(2) The notice mentioned in subrule (1) shall be in accordance with Form No. 7.

+[Rule 10 amended in Gazette 28 Jun 2011 p.
+2552.]

 Order 13 — Default of appearance to writ

 1. Affidavit of service